TrevorHarless/TrevorHarless/README.md

 - Feel free to contact me @tgharles@ncsu.edu

-- Current Project: Aim Workshop in Python
+- Current Project: Finance Dashboard

 <!---
 TrevorHarless/TrevorHarless is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.